 I believe I have a method that produces a result more consistent with the scientific community’s perception of top researchers in a field.
 Would you take into account my feedback?

 We would appreciate your feedback!
 Please contact us at Tech Support.

 I want to talk to someone at Thomson Reuters in detail about the methods used to generate this new list.
 How may I do so?

-I am a Highly Cited Researcher; how do I update my primary or secondary affiliation to show my current position?
+I am a Highly Cited Researcher from a prior list (e.g. 2001 or 2014).
+How do I update my primary or secondary affiliation to show my current position?